 People around the world read and perform the works of William Shakespeare.
 How have these words held so much attention for over 400 years?
 Do they truly animate and illuminate the universal human condition, or is it just a case of superb brand-name marketing combined with colonialism?
 Examining text, context, criticism, performance, and adaptation, we will try to understand Shakespeare's powerful position in past and present global culture.
-Hopkins CNX 143.
-Israel in Context.
+Hopkins CNX 142.
+Border Crossings.